Fumed silica: Applications

 Fumed silica serves as a universal thickening agent and an anticaking agent (free-flow agent) in powders.
 Like silica gel, it serves as a desiccant.
 It is used in cosmetics for its light-diffusing properties.
 It is used as a light abrasive, in products like toothpaste.
 Other uses include filler in silicone elastomer and viscosity adjustment in paints, coatings, printing inks, adhesives and unsaturated polyester resins.
+Fumed silica readily forms a network structure within bitumen and enhances its elasticity.

 Health issues

-Fumed silica is not listed as a carcinogen by OSHA, IARC, or NTP.
-Due to its fineness and thinness, fumed silica can easily become airborne, making it an inhalation risk, capable of causing irritation.
+While fumed silica is not listed as a carcinogen by OSHA, IARC, or NTP, it can easily become airborne due to its fineness and thinness, making it at the very least an inhalation hazard capable of causing irritation.